This is the first of a six part series about the longest war in American History.

 1846 Birth of Mangus

 In years to come, he will marry Dilth-cley-ih, one of Victorio's daughters.
-He will fight along side Geronimo in a futile attempt to push the White Eyes from his ancestral homelands and avoid being sent to the San Carlos Reservation in Arizona Territory.
+He will fight along side Geronimo in a futile attempt to push the White Eyes from his ancestral homelands and avoid being sent to San Carlos Reservation in Arizona Territory or imprisonment as a prisoner-of-war in Florida.

 Now seventeen, Geronimo is admitted to the Council of the Warriors, a status that allows him to marry.
 Once he receives permission, he marries a beautiful young woman named Alope, and the couple have three children.
 (Geronimo will have 9 wives and many children before his life is over.)